Raven Focus: 81st SBCT conducts Planning Conference in preparation for XCTC rotation

 |0

-This work, Raven Focus: 81st SBCT conducts Planning Conference in preparation for XCTC rotation [Image 3 of 3], by Joseph Siemandel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Raven Focus: 81st SBCT conducts Planning Conference in preparation for XCTC rotation, by Joseph Siemandel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Raven Focus: 81st SBCT conducts Planning Conference in preparation for XCTC rotation